The Constitution of the Student Congress

 - Article XVIII: Webmaster

-18.1 The Webmaster will be responsible for caretaking and maintaining the Student Congress website, social media presence, and all subsidiary webpages.
+19.1 The Social Media Chair will be responsible for caretaking and maintaining the Student Congress website, social media presence, and all subsidiary webpages.

 - Appendix A: Campus Representation

 Cook (2), Durfee (1), Dykstra (3), Gilmore (1), Kollen (3), Off-Campus (2), Phelps (2), Scott (1), Wyckoff (1), Voorhees (1), Lichty (1), Van Vleck (1), Neighborhood Representatives (9), Campus Representatives (no more than 5).